 Flexible Redemption Possibilities

 I like card programs that allow for point earning that can be used to transfer to airline and hotel partners.
 When the programs are transferable it offers protection against mileage devaluations by a particular program and it allows for thinking outside the box in finding a good award redemption.
 Cards that offer flexible options are more valuable and the points can be worth more than a traditional program.

 Many award cards have an annual fee.
 I like to make sure that I am getting benefit from the card that makes the fee reasonable.
 For example, some of the lower fee cards offer points that can be transferred to multiple programs.
-In addition, the fee is generally modest and can oftentimes come with additional bonus points each year.
-Cards with higher fees generally offer additional benefits such as lounge access, travel rebates and other promotions that can make you end up saving money rather than spending more on the fee.
-I evaluate my existing cards from time to time to be sure that I am getting the most out of them.
+In addition, the fee is generally modest and can oftentimes come with added bonus points each year.
+Cards with higher fees generally offer more benefits such as lounge access, travel rebates and other promotions that can make you end up saving money and not spending more on the fee.
+I check my existing cards from time to time to be sure that I am getting the most out of them.

 Remember to use credit cards wisely.
 Only charge what you can pay back in the same month.
 The interest rate charged on travel and other reward cards greatly outweigh the benefits from the points earned.